-Does the district prohibit the use of restraint?

-O Yes

-No No

-1. Even if the district prohibits the use of restraint, if restraint incidents occurred during the 2018-19 and 2019-20 school years, the district will have a plan for reducing the use of restraint.
+Does the district prohibit the use of restraint? ○ Yes● No Even if the district prohibits the use of restraint, if restraint incidents occurred during the 2018-19 and 2019-20 school years, the district will have a plan for reducing the use of restraint.
 If the district allows the use of restraint, specify the district's measurable annual goal for the 2019-20 and 2020-21 school years for reducing the number of incidents of restraint (goal must include a percentage for reduction).
 Hernando County Schools will reduce the number of restraints by 5% for the 2019-20 and 2020-21 school years.
 All school administrators who are approved to report restraints and seclusion will be trained on Policies and Procedures for Restraint and Seclusion.
 Administrators will request to recommend staff to be trained on Crisis Prevention Intervention (CPI) and establish a safety team annually.
 School Staff who have been recommended by the administrator will be trained in the area of CPI Verbal De-Escalation.
 Any restraint occurrence will generate a school-based problem-solving meeting that would include administration, behavior specialist or school psychologist, the person who performed the restraint, and the school resource officer if involved.
 This will aid in determining if the restraint was necessary and if there were any positive behavior supports and strategies recommended and implemented to include interventions.
 The behavior specialist or school psychologist will provide notice to will provide notice to their supervisor and review the report.
 The supervisor will sign-off and take the report to the Exceptional Student Education Leadership Team to put additional recommendations in place.
 Exceptional Student Education Goal for 2019-20: Hernando County will reduce the number of physical restraints by 5% for the 2019-20 school year.

-- 2. The district is required to have a plan for reducing the use of restraint, particularly in settings where it occurs frequently or with students who are restrained repeatedly, and for reducing the use of prone restraint and mechanical restraint.
+2. The district is required to have a plan for reducing the use of restraint, particularly in settings where it occurs frequently or with students who are restrained repeatedly, and for reducing the use of prone restraint and mechanical restraint.
 The plan must include a goal for reducing the use of restraint and must include activities, skills, and resources needed to achieve that goal.
 Charter schools, DJJ facilities, and contracted residential facilities must be included.
-Activities may include, but are not limited to, the following:

-- a.
-Additional training in positive behavioral support and crisis management

-- b.
-Parental involvement

-- c.
-Data review

-- d.
-Updates of students' Functional Behavioral Assessments (FBAs) and Positive Behavioral Intervention Plans (PBIPs)

-- e.
-Additional student evaluations

-- f.
-Debriefing with staff

-- g.
+Activities may include, but are not limited to, the following: a.
+Additional training in positive behavioral support and crisis management b.
+Parental involvement c.
+Data review d Undates of students' Functional Rehavioral Assessments (FRAs) and Positive Rehavioral Intervention Plans h Changes to the school environment h.
+Changes to the school environment e.
+Additional student evaluations f.
+Debriefing with staff g.
 Use of schoolwide positive behavior support

-- h.
-Changes to the school environment